felias-fogg/dw-link/docs/manual.md

 If you simply want to continue, you can set the PC to another value, e.g., one that is higher by two or four.
 Do that by using the command `set $pc=...`.

+#### Problem: After requesting to stop at a function, the debugger displays a completely different file, where the execution will stop

+This is a GDB problem.
+It can happen when a function call is inlined at the beginning of the function one intends to stop at.
+While the place where execution will stop looks crazy (e.g., HardwareSerial.h at line 121), the execution stops indeed at the beginning of the specified function (in this case at the beginning of setup).

 #### Problem: The debugger does not stop at the line a breakpoint was set

 Not all source lines generate machine code so that it is sometimes impossible to stop at a given line.
 The debugger will then try to stop at the next possible line.
 This effect can get worse with different compiler optimization levels.
 For debugging, **-Og** is the recommended optimization option, which applies optimizations in a debug-friendly way.
 This is also the default for PlatformIO.
 In the Arduino IDE, you have to select the `Debug` option.
 You can also disable all possible optimizations (choose `Debug (no comp. optim.)` in the Arduino IDE).